brndd/music-convert.sh/README.md

 Both embedded art and the separate cover art are compressed with ImageMagick to have a smaller (<100 KB) footprint.

 The script executes using GNU parallel.
 Right now the thread count is hardcoded to 8 but I'll change that tomorrow unless I forget.

+## Future plans

+- Support other files than FLAC (my collection may have a handful of MP3s etc.), avoiding lossy->lossy transcodes
+- Add better command line parameters.
+- Turn this thing into a daemon that uses inotify to watch the collection folder for updates and transcodes new/modified files on the fly.
+(Something like this probably exists already.)